 The composition of the Board is determined in accordance with The Constitution of Barkuma Incorporated.
 It consists of 9 Board members including the CEO, who is a non-voting member of the Board.
 All terms are two years, with approximately half of the Board members retire each AGM.
 New Board members are given a formal induction program prior to their first Board meeting in order to familiarise them with the affairs of the Board and Barkuma.

 The Board has established a number of committees to assist it in carrying out its responsibilities.
 The Board determines the membership, role and responsibilities of each committee.

 The Board aims to discharge its responsibilities by scheduling monthly Board meetings and at such other times as it may deem necessary.
-The number of Board meetings attended by each Board member is recorded in the Annual Report.
+The number of Board meetings attended by each Board member is recorded in the Financial Report.

 The Board plans an annual agenda that seeks to achieve a balance between reporting activities and strategic thinking.
 Minutes are kept of every Board meeting and are tabled for confirmation at the next scheduled meeting.
 Board members receive agendas, financial reports, management reports and minutes at least two days before each meeting.